gem-pasteur/Integron_Finder/README.md

                         /usr/local/bin/hmmsearch
   --prodigal PRODIGAL   Complete path to prodigal if not in PATH. eg:
                         /usr/local/bin/prodigal
-  --path_func_annot bank_hmm
+  --path-func-annot PATH_FUNC_ANNOT
                         Path to file containing all hmm bank paths (one per line)
   --gembase             Use gembase formatted protein file instead of
                         Prodigal.
-Folder structure must be preserved --attc_model file.cm  path or file to the attc model (Covariance Matrix) --evalue_attc 1       set evalue threshold to filter out hits above it (default: 1) --keep_palindromes    for a given hit, if the palindromic version is found, don't remove the one with highest evalue --no_proteins         Don't annotate CDS and don't find integrase, just look for attC sites.
+Folder structure must be preserved --attc-model ATTC_MODEL
+                        path or file to the attc model (Covariance Matrix) --evalue-attc EVALUE_ATTC
+                        set evalue threshold to filter out hits above it (default: 1) --keep-palindromes    for a given hit, if the palindromic version is found, don't remove the one with highest evalue --no-proteins         Don't annotate CDS and don't find integrase, just look for attC sites.
+  --max-attc-size MAX_ATTC_SIZE
-  --max_attc_size 200   set maximum value fot the attC size (default: 200bp) --min_attc_size 40    set minimum value fot the attC size (default: 40bp) --eagle_eyes          Synonym of --local_max.
-Like a soaring eagle in the
-                        sky, catching rabbits(or attC sites) by surprise.
+                        set maximum value fot the attC size (default: 200bp) --min-attc-size MIN_ATTC_SIZE
+                        set minimum value fot the attC size (default: 40bp) --eagle-eyes          Synonym of --local-max.
+Like a soaring eagle in the sky, catching rabbits (or attC sites) by surprise.
+  --circ                Set the default topology for replicons to 'cirular' --linear              Set the default topology for replicons to 'linear' --topology-file TOPOLOGY_FILE
+                        The path to a file where the topology for each replicon is specified
   -V, --version         show program's version number and exit

+Output options:
+  --pdf                 For each complete integron, a simple graphic of the
+                        region is depicted (in pdf format) --gbk                 generate a GenBank file with the sequence annotated with the same annotations than .integrons file.
+  --keep-tmp            keep intermediate results.
+This results are stored in
+                        directory named other_<replicon id>
+  --split-results       Instead of merging integron results from all replicon
+                        in one file, keep them in separated files.

+  -v, --verbose         Increase verbosity of output (can be cumulative : -vv) -q, --quiet           Decrease verbosity of output (can be cumulative : -qq)
 ```